aykutonol/cito/README.md

 In this framework, MuJoCo is used to evaluate the nonlinear dynamics.
 The partial derivatives of the dynamics about the previous trajectory are obtained by numerical differentiation.
-The resulting convex subproblems are solved by SQOPT since the dynamic constraints and the cost are sparse.
+The resulting convex subproblems are solved by SQOPT to exploit the sparsity.

-The libraries are implemented in C++ and catkin is used to compile them.
+The libraries implemented in C++.
+The package is built in a catkin workspace.

-**Please note that both the method and the code are currently under development.**
+_Please note that both the method and the code are currently under development._

 ## Dependencies
 - [ROS (catkin)](http://wiki.ros.org/catkin)